Ami3466/n8n-nodes-flowengine/README.md

 ## Credentials

-You need a FlowEngine API key to use this node.
+You need a FlowEngine API key to use the FlowEngine Chat and FlowEngine LLM nodes.

 ### Getting Your API Key